scipopt/gcg/doc/resources/users/features/explore-menu.md

     5   14     1      1      0      0      0 0.000      nC  yes      0      0   no
 Please enter command or decomposition id to select (or "h" for help) :
 ```
+In this table you can find very useful information about the decomposition GCG found
+for your problem.
+For example, the column `history` contains the sequence of detectors
+in the order that they worked on your problem.
+What exactly the letters mean can
+be found @subpage det-letters 'here'.
 When typing `h`, you will get a list of possible commands:
 ```
 GCG/explore> help